Administrative Procedure 4.407

 - Disciplinary warning or probation

 IV.
-Appeal Process
+Right to Appeal

 A student charged with an act of academic dishonesty may appeal the violation charge, but not the sanction.
-If the violation appeal is approved, the sanction would change accordingly.
+If the violation appeal is granted, the sanction would change accordingly.
 A student who appeals the charge should continue active participation in the course while the appeal is under review.
 The steps outlined below shall be followed.
 All dates will extend from the date of the email the student receives from their instructor with the Academic Integrity Violation form.
 If an extension is required, it may be granted by the Vice President of Teaching, Learning & Student Development.

 Step 1: Division Review